 Tours run at 10:00 am and 2:00 pm

 Tour duration is approx 2 hours including orientation, dogsledding, and refreshments

 The only way to get to the Spray Lakes is to drive yourself.
 There is no public transportation available into this area.
-As it is a secondary gravel road to the trailhead, we ask that vehicles have a min of front wheel drive and good all-season tires.
-If nervous about driving in winter conditions, we can provide a lead car to the site from the Mad Dog Cafe in Dead Man's Flats.
-It would take approx 2.25 hrs from Calgary, 35 min from Canmore, and 1.25 hours from Banff.
+As it is a secondary gravel road to the trailhead, we ask that vehicles have a min of front wheel drive (4-wheel Drive is better) and good all-season tires (winter tires are best).
+It will take approx 2.25 hrs from Calgary, 35 min from Canmore, and 1.25 hours from Banff.
 See our "Map Page" for more info.